 I want to remind all readers that this series of articles rating the junior hockey leagues in North America is based upon independent opinions and analysis of scouts throughout the United States and Canada.

-This rating is based upon the 2015-2016 season and nothing more.
+This rating is based upon the 2016-2017 season and nothing more.
 A leagues history does not come into account in any way.
-Again, this is not a statement on the level of play in a league.
 It is a statement on development of players and how hard those leagues work to move players up to higher levels.

-The criteria that was used in rating these eleven leagues, was how do teams within the leagues compare when developing players who move on to the NHL, NCAA, Canadian University, USHL, NAHL, Canada Junior A and Major Junior hockey programs.
-The size of the league as in number of teams was also taken into account for depth of player talent throughout the league.
-The level of promotion of commitments was also taken into account for this particular rating.
+The criteria that was used in rating these twenty leagues, was how do teams within the leagues compare when developing players who move on to the NHL, NCAA, Canadian University, USHL, NAHL, Canada Junior A and Major Junior hockey programs.

 2. The Ontario Hockey League